Romanhessec/todo_dp/README.md

 The main goal is to **highlight the impact of using design patterns** on code quality and maintainability, using the ToDo List application as a case study.

 Two **versions** of the application will be developed:
-1. **Version 1 – Without Design Patterns**
+1. **Version 1 – Without Design Patterns** (`main` branch)
    A simple, procedural implementation with direct instantiations, tight coupling, and control logic based on conditional statements.

-2. **Version 2 – With Design Patterns**
+2. **Version 2 – With Design Patterns** (`refactor_dp` branch)
-   A refactored implementation based on design patterns that clearly separate responsibilities and improve the system’s extensibility.
+   A refactored implementation based on design patterns that clearly separate responsibilities and improve the system's extensibility.

 The application allows:
 - Adding, editing, and deleting tasks
-- Marking tasks as “completed”
+- Marking tasks as "completed"
 - Filtering and sorting tasks
 - Persistent data storage (e.g., JSON file or local database)